 E save(E entity)

-to savevoid save(Iterable<? extends E> entities)
+entity - the entity to savevoid save(Iterable<? extends E> entities)

-to saveE find(ID id) throws net.sf.mmm.util.exception.api.ObjectNotFoundUserException
+entities - the entities to saveE find(ID id) throws net.sf.mmm.util.exception.api.ObjectNotFoundUserException

-- if the requested entity does not exists (use findOne(Object)
+id - must not be null.net.sf.mmm.util.exception.api.ObjectNotFoundUserException - if the requested entity does not exists (use findOne(Object) to

 prevent).E findOne(ID id) throws IllegalArgumentException